jbyuki/one-small-step-for-vimkind/README.md

 end
 ```

-If you're still have a init.vim in Vimscript, include the nvim-dap
+If you have a init.vim in Vimscript, include the nvim-dap
 configurations inside lua delimiters.

 ```vim